sh1yu/vim-configuration/README.md

 #configuration

-## some usefull configuration files. such that .vimrc etc.
+## some usefull configuration files. such that .vimrc, fonts etc.

++ fonts: wqy-microhei, Yahei-consolas-hybird